How a pitch deck is sent to investors? Sending a pitch deck to VC investors differs from presenting your pitch deck in person.

 But that’s not really what they mean.

 Your pitch deck is a 10 – 20 slide long presentation you deliver in front of investors, fielding questions at the end.
 When an investor asks you to send them your pitch deck instead of actually pitching it to them, they want a condensed version of that deck.
+If you are wondering what that looks like take a look at the video below where I cover in detail how to create a pitch deck.

 We’ll call this condensed version of your pitch deck your “Investor Deck”.
 You might also see it referred to as a teaser, one-pager, synopsis, summary, or abstract.
 However, you’ll also have investors call it a “pitch deck” when it’s quite different from the real thing.